-(Registration) Act No. 20 of 1999 and the accompanying Guidelines, no food item may be imported, manufactured, advertised, sold or distributed in Nigeria unless it has been registered by NAFDAC.
+NAFDAC's mandate requires they ensure compliance with regulations.
+The essence of control and regulation is to protect public health by ensuring that only quality regulated products that are safe, efficacious and wholesome reach the market, and ultimately the consuming public.
 Its scope is to regulate, protect and promote public health by ensuring the wholesomeness, quality, safety and efficacy (as applicable) of food, packaged water, drugs, cosmetics, medical devices, chemicals and detergents (referred to as regulated products) consumed in Nigeria.

 Its food regulation activities also cover:

-- 1. Licensing of food manufacturing premises - 2.
-Registration of food products and issuance of marketing authorization - 3.
-Importation & exportation of food - 4.
-Labeling of food products - 5.
-Advertisement of food products - 6.
-Inspection for GMP and GHP of food producing premises - 7.
-Health control of Quick-service Restaurants - 8.
-Marketing of Breast milk substitutes
+- 1. Licensing of food manufacturing premises; - 2.
+Registration of food products and issuance of marketing authorization; - 3.
+Importation & exportation of food; - 4.
+Labeling of food products; - 5.
+Advertisement of food products; - 6.
+Inspection for GMP and GHP of food producing premises of foreign establishments whose products are to be imported into Nigeria; - 7.
+Health control of Quick-service Restaurants; - 8.
+Marketing of Breast milk substitutes.